Drug Shortages and Discontinuations

 Zolmitriptan 2.5 mg tablets

-All generic brands of the 2.5 mg tablets and 2.5 mg ODT are shorting with earliest availability of November/24.
+All brands of the 2.5 mg ODT are shorting with indeterminate availability.

-• The brand name (Zomig®) 2.5 tablets; 2.5 mg Rapimelts; and nasal sprays are available.
+• The regular 2.5mg tablets and nasal sprays are available.

 • See RxFiles Migraine or CPS Headache in Adults for therapeutic alternatives.
 RxFiles and CPS are available through SHIRP.